 Although the exclusion of the aforementioned expert testimony does not completely destroy the viability of the plaintiff’s claims, the exclusion of this evidence will make the plaintiff’s task of establishing liability far more difficult.
 Indeed, given the growing importance of expert evidence in even garden variety tort cases, litigants should be attentive to finding counsel knowledgeable about the procedural and substantive requirements for expert reports and testimony.

-The car accident attorneys at Christopher Simon Attorney at Law have represented many injured Georgia drivers and are experienced in the legal rules governing expert evidence.
+The Atlanta car accident lawyers at Christopher Simon Attorney at Law have represented many injured Georgia drivers and are experienced in the legal rules governing expert evidence.
 If you’ve recently been harmed as a result of the possible negligence of another driver and are interested in learning more about the legal options you may have for recovery, feel free to contact us and schedule a free case consultation.